 Seek Out Support

 Finding people who’ve been where you are is one of the best ways to feel less alone.
-Plus, it’ll help you feel less overwhelmed as you’re starting a new job, opening a bank account or searching for housing.
+Plus, it’ll help you feel less overwhelmed as you’re starting a new job, opening a spending account or searching for housing.

 “I encourage newcomers to look out for community groups whether they be for expats generally or for people hailing from their country of origin,” Ochieng says.
 “Folks there will have navigated the pain points of a cross-border move and will know how to help you avoid mistakes along the way.”